 Reviewed by Paul R., CEO & Installer

 Sacramento summers are expensive.
 When your air conditioner runs eight or nine hours a day and your utility bill climbs past $300, any rebate program worth its name deserves a close look.
-Both SMUD and PG&E are currently offering cash back on qualifying HVAC upgrades — but the programs work differently, cover different equipment, and come with rules that trip people up.
+Both SMUD and PG&E offer cash back on qualifying HVAC upgrades — but the programs work differently, cover different equipment, and come with rules that trip people up.

 SMUD Rebates: Who's Eligible and What's Covered